of The International Society for the Study and Prevention of Perinatal and Infant Death (ISPID, Inc.) - A New York Non-Profit Corporation

 Section 8.1: Disbursements

 The Board of Directors shall cause to be established a system regarding the manner in which disbursement for expenses are authorized.
-The Executive Director, or if none, the Chairperson, and one other Officer of the Corporation shall be authorized to make disbursements (sign checks) for expenses.
+The Executive Director, or if none, the Treasurer, and one other Officer of the Corporation shall be authorized to make disbursements (sign checks) for expenses.

 Section 8.2: True Accounts